 4 – Applying for a WDA

 A Wholesale Distribution Authorisation form AUT-F0199-15 is submitted to the HPRA.
 The application will be assessed and if the application is validated an on-site inspection by the HPRA will be scheduled at the wholesaling site detailed on the application form.

-Mandatory elements which must be submitted as part of the WDA application include:
+Mandatory elements which must be submitted when applying for a WDA application include:

 Letter of application